Fiveable

 Ecological Levels of Organization

-Energy flow affects various ecological levels:
+Energy flow affects several ecological levels:

-• Populations: Groups of the same species.
+• Populations: Groups of the same species

-• Communities: Interacting species in a common environment.
+• Communities: Interacting species in a common environment

-• Ecosystems: Combined living and non-living elements.
+• Ecosystems: Living and non-living elements combined

-• Biomes: Large climate-specific regions with distinctive life forms.
+• Biomes: Large climate-specific regions with distinctive life forms

 Energy Availability and Ecosystem Disruptions